6. Contamination control

 - That a risk assessment must be carried out of all sharps metal items to determine the required controls.

-- The implementation of controls where there’s an identified risk.
+- The implementation of controls where there is an identified risk.

-- Condition-based checks at a frequency determined by the risk assessment.
+- Condition-based checks at frequency determined by the risk assessment.

 - Corrective action procedures, including investigation of lost items.